viboverse/functional-programming-jamk/materials/07-conditions.md

 &nbsp;
 ## **Conditions**
 In this lesson, we will learn about the case, cond, and if control flow structures.
+Create new file **conditions.exs** for these examples.

 &nbsp;
 ### **case**